The Feast Day Special: the last 100 kilometers of the Camino de Santiago + fireworks

 You do the walking, we’ll take care of the rest.

-The Feast Day Special is a fully guided walking tour along the Camino de Santiago.
+The Feast Day Special is a fully supported walking tour along the Camino de Santiago.
 That means that from beginning to end we will be there to make sure everything goes smoothly.

 Everyone at AndaSpain was a pilgrim before they became a guide, in fact most of us spent a few years returning to the camino before setting out to help others do the same.
 For all of us the Camino de Santiago was a life changing experience and we consider the act of walking purposefully to be one of our most cherished activities.
 The Last 100 Kilometers, and every other walking tour we offer, is always led by a qualified guide.